FloorD/ninjanine/resources.md

 ####Resources

 **Laura:**

 - [Jessie learns to code][14] - tips, tricks, and ranting from a girl learning how to code
 - [Michael Hartl's Ruby on Rails Tutorial][15] - this one's pretty tough for a beginner, but don't give up!
 - [RailsCasts][16] - though the screencasts tend to be pretty specific, they're very useful for getting to know some gems or solving problems.
 - [Rails/Ruby/Command Line Cheatsheet][18] - okay, everyone needs those.

 **Floor:**

 - [jenniferdewalt.com][6] - building a website a day
 - [Codecademy.com][7] - Codecademy is a great resource to learn Web Fundamentals (HTML, CSS and JavaScript) and programming languages like Ruby, or Python.
 - [Rails for Zombies][8] - 5 free videos with interactive code quizzes from Code School
 - [GitImmersion][9] & [TryGit][13] - understanding git
 - [RubyTapas][10] - Short screencasts twice a week will introduce you to a wide variety of intermediate to advanced Ruby concepts and techniques, as well as core Object-Oriented design principles.
 - [RubyRogues][11] - You understand about 20% in the beginning, but make sure to pause the episode, look stuff up and you'll get to know the lingo pret-ty fast.
--  Go to [a Ruby user group][12] and find a mentor!!
+- Go to [a Ruby user group][12] and find a mentor!

 Happy coding!